-9.5 HOW COMPLAINTS WERE RESOLVED IN 2010/11
+9.6 HOW COMPLAINTS WERE RESOLVED IN 2011/12

-- 9.6 It will be noted that the chart above shows more resolutions (142) than complaints (104); some complaints require more that one action if they are to be satisfactorily resolved illustrating the complexity of many of the complaints received and all upheld complaints should receive an apology. - 9.7 As has been the case for the past two years, the majority of complaints were resolved by providing an explanation; quite often this will be detailed following a thorough examination of records and discussions with relevant members of staff.
+- 9.6 It will be noted that the chart above shows more resolutions (150) than complaints (111) and it needs to be noted that the above figures do not include the three complaints which remain ongoing and which do not have remedies as yet.
+This is due to some complaints requiring more that one action if they are to be satisfactorily resolved, illustrating the complexity of many of the complaints received.
+It is also good practice to provide an apology for all upheld complaints, in addition to any other remedy proposed. - 9.7 As has been the case for the past two years, the majority of complaints were resolved by providing an explanation; quite often this will be detailed following a thorough examination of records and discussions with relevant members of staff.
 Explanations are provided particularly where it is felt that the complaint is not upheld.
-A number of complainants receive several outcomes for example an explanation together with an apology and, where required, new service provision.
+A number of complainants will receive several outcomes for example an explanation together with an apology and, where required, new service provision.